 Estimates indicate that in 2023, voice-powered assistant use will reach 8 billion.
 Voice assistants like Siri and Alexa are extremely common fixtures in modern households.
 These tools can help optimize and automate daily tasks like searching the internet, controlling smart devices, setting reminders, ordering groceries and more.
 Virtual assistants rely on NLP to help them correctly understand and respond to users’ spoken commands.
 Similarly, every time your phone autocorrects a text or makes a predictive text suggestion, it’s using information gleaned through NLP.

 Verbit: Harnessing NLP for Accessibility Improvements

 Verbit supports organizations with its accessibility tools like captioning, transcription, translation and audio description.
-By relying on AI in conjunction with a vast network of human transcribers, Verbit can quickly and efficiently provide accessibility solutions with accuracy rates as high as 99%.
+By relying on AI in conjunction with a vast network of human transcribers, Verbit can quickly and efficiently provide accessibility solutions with targeted accuracy rates of up to 99%.
 Verbit also offers seamless software integrations with popular media hosting platforms to further streamline the captioning process.
 Natural language processing technology helps Verbit offer efficient and advanced accessibility solutions.